samblenny/ime_engine/README.md

 1. Install rustc with rustup.
 See <https://www.rust-lang.org/tools/install>
 2. Configure PATH environment variable: add `export PATH="$PATH:$HOME/.cargo/bin"` to .bash_profile or whatever
-3. Add WASM compile target: `rustup target add wasm32-unknown-unknown`
+3. Add WebAssembly compile target: `rustup target add wasm32-unknown-unknown`
 4. Make sure you have a ruby interpreter v2.3 or later: `ruby --version`
    - For macOS Mojave or Catalina, default system ruby should work fine.
 For Big Sur, scripting language runtimes will not be installed by default